sammckay10/sensible-wordpress-theme-boilerplate/README.md

     DEV_URL=http://example.com

-Run the build script (in theme folder)
+Run the appropriate script (in new theme folder)

     yarn start // for development server
     yarn build // for production build